schmidte10/N.-harperi-and-small-mammal-communities/README.md

                                     "RBV_trapline7","DM_trapline7","WJM_trapline7",
                                     "RBV_trapline8","DM_trapline8","WJM_trapline8")))
  ```
 You have now created your dataframe that wil be used for plotting!!
 Congratulations this has been a lot of work.
-Perhaps time to take a bit of a break, pat your self on   ### the back for getting here, and grab a drink.
+Perhaps time to take a bit of a break, pat your self on the back, and grab a drink.
 Next step is plotting, ready whenever you are.
-Quick note the dataframe 'comm.comp1_draws_plotting' will also be used to creat figures 3 & 4
+Quick note the dataframe 'comm.comp1_draws_plotting' will also be used to creat figures 1,3, & 4; Tables 1 & 2.

+## Figure 1 [place holder for actually figure number in the manuscript]
 Plotting will be down in ggplot2.
 For the first plot we will make use of the package 'ggridges' to get a nice look at our posterior distributions.
 The package 'ggridges' should be loaded from the beginning. 'ggridges' is a really useful plot for examining posterior draws.
 ### Lets go!
  ```